 This year, the Lee Family’s goal is to have a virtual PPD Walk / Run in all 50 states and around the world to ensure that Meghana’s inspirational message of acceptance and hope is shared far and wide.
 Ask your family and friends near and far to register as a VIRTUAL RACE PARTICIPANT.

 Register as a Virtual Race Participant here.
-Share the registration link with your family and friends to create a virtual race team from anywhere in the world.
+Share the registration link with your family and friends across the U.S.: Our goal is to have a virtual race in all 50 states.

 Every virtual race participants who registers early will be mailed a SWAG BAG, which includes a PPD T-Shirt and other goodies you can rock on the day of the race from anywhere in the world to raise awareness and show your support.